Grégory Mermoud

 Innovation and Research

-I authored 260 patents (180+ already issued) in the area of machine learning and artificial intelligence.
+I authored more than 195 granted patents in the area of machine learning and artificial intelligence.
 I also published many peer-reviewed papers and book chapters.
 Furthermore, I published two monograms with Springer: my PhD thesis (volume 93) and the proceedings of DARS2010 (volume 83).

 Product Development